THE TEN WORDS

 These are not the words of someone who intends to abolish the Ten Commandments.
 Quite the contrary.

 Consider also Christ's obedience to the Sabbath commandment.
 He kept the Sabbath as His custom (Lk 4:16), and taught on the Sabbath.
 But He also went well beyond the letter of this law.
 Christ knew that the seventh day of the week pictured the seventh millennium, when He will rule the world.
 Therefore Christ's Sabbaths saw Him healing the sick, driving out demons, restoring sight to the blind, restoring hearing to the deaf, and making the lame walk.
-These were all a foretaste of that rule, when Satan and his deceptions will be removed, and all people will be able to see God as He is, understand His truth and walk in His ways.
+These were all a symbolic foretaste of His rule, when Satan and his deceptions will be removed, and all people will be able to see God as He is, hear and understand His truth and walk in His ways.

 It would be foolish to argue that only five of the Ten Commandments now need to be kept.
 In that case we would be free to worship other gods and bow down to idols!
 Christ Himself had loudly proclaimed the Ten Commandments from Mt Sinai and had written all ten with His own finger on stone tablets.
 Clearly He knew they were one body of ten laws.
 Mark 10:19 adds the fact that Christ, before listing the five commandments, states "You know the commandments".
 The man undoubtedly knew that they were ten in total and claimed that he had kept them all from his youth.